Larry's Take on Gun Control and Violent Crime

 Figures don't lie, but liars sure do figure.

-For Gun Control advocates in the U.S., the ' 'bible' on the subject, the Kellermann study, is touted as a conversation-stopper.
+For Gun Control advocates in the USA, the ' 'bible' on the subject, the Kellermann study, is touted as a conversation-stopper.
 However the Kellermann study was limited in scope; it emphasized body counts.
-Hence the legitimate conclusion that could be drawn from the study was more modest than the sweeping claims made by some of Kellerman's followers.
+Hence the legitimate conclusions that could be drawn from the study were more modest than the sweeping claims made by some of Kellerman's followers.
+Gary Kleck's study, which looked at the bigger picture, came to a different conclusion than the Kellerman study.

 Firearms in the hands of responsible homeowners can deter home invasion robberies without necessarily killing anyone.
 Example: Sometimes shooting--and missing because of the extreme stress that you're under in the situation--can scare the bad guys away.